lazyboy753/TinyWingsCpp/README.md

 # TinyWingsCpp
-maked in c++, referred to a tutorial blog created by Ray Wenderlich.
+made in c++, referred to a tutorial blog created by Ray Wenderlich.